dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 .NET apps configure and launch a *host*.
 The host is responsible for app startup and lifetime management.
 This topic covers the ASP.NET Core Generic Host ([HostBuilder](/dotnet/api/microsoft.extensions.hosting.hostbuilder)), which is useful for hosting apps that don't process HTTP requests.
 For coverage of the Web Host ([WebHostBuilder](/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder)), see the [Web Host](xref:fundamentals/host/web-host) topic.

-The goal of the Generic Host is to decouple the HTTP pipeline from the Web Host API to enable a wider array of host scenarios for ASP.NET Core.
-Messaging, background tasks, and other non-HTTP workloads based on the Generic Host benefit from cross-cutting ASP.NET Core capabilities, such as configuration, dependency injection, and logging.
+The goal of the Generic Host is to decouple the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
+Messaging, background tasks, and other non-HTTP workloads based on the Generic Host benefit from cross-cutting capabilities, such as configuration, dependency injection, and logging.

 The Generic Host is new in ASP.NET Core 2.1 and isn't suitable for web hosting scenarios.
 For web hosting scenarios, use the [Web Host](xref:fundamentals/host/web-host).
 The Generic Host is under development to replace the Web Host in a future release and act as the primary host API in both HTTP and non-HTTP scenarios.